THE BUTTERFLY EFFECT

 Private View and Press Preview: 7 June 2017

-Opening in June at Lawrence Alkin Gallery, ‘The Butterfly Effect’ is showcase of new original work by secretive boy-girl duo Miss Bugs, alongside one of today’s most prolific contemporary artists, Damien Hirst.
+Opening in June at our gallery, ‘The Butterfly Effect’ is showcase of new original work by secretive boy-girl duo Miss Bugs, alongside one of today’s most prolific contemporary artists, Damien Hirst.